bissessk/Object-Detection-Using-Detectron2-by-Facebook/README.md

 # Object-Detection-Using-Detectron2-by-Facebook
-The performance of three different object detection networks was evaluated using Detectron2, Facebook AI’s object detector library.
+The performance of different object detection networks was evaluated using Detectron2, Facebook AI’s object detector library.

 * COCO Keypoint Person Detector model with a ResNet50-FPN backbone
 * Mask R-CNN model with ResNet50-FPN backbone